kaldren/kaldren/README.md

 - 👋 Hi, I’m @kaldren
 - 👀 I’m interested in C# & .NET
 - 🌱 I’m currently learning Blazor and MAUI
+- 🧑🏼‍💻 Thousands of contributions per year (most of them to private repos)